galaxyproject/training-material/topics/transcriptomics/tutorials/small_ncrna_clustering/tutorial.md

 {: .agenda}

 # Preprocessing of the data
+The data is we use is from human cell line MCF-7 sequenced in single-end on Illumina Genome Analyzer II.
+Reads are 36nt long and should be sufficiently long enough for this type of data.
 We start with a BAM file as an input for this tutorial.
-If you want to use your own sequencing data, please clip the adapters and map to the reference genome.
-For this tutorial purpose, we already clipped the adapters and mapped the reads using **segemehl**.
+This BAM file is a result of mapping the reads on human reference genome build hg19 using **segemehl**.
+If you want to use your own raw sequencing data, please clip the adapters and map to the reference genome.

-First, we convert the BAM file into BED file.
+In the first step, we convert the BAM file into BED file.
 This is not a plain file conversion.
-Hence we cannot use any BAM to BED conversion tools.
+Hence we cannot use any kind of BAM to BED conversion tools.
 We use BlockClust tool in the pre-processing mode for this purpose.
-The resulting BED file contains tags (a tag is a unique read sequence in a deep-sequencing library) and their normalized expression (column 5), i.e. the ratio of the read count per tag to the number of mappings on the reference genome.
+The resulting BED file contains tags (a tag is a unique read sequence in a deep-sequencing library) and their normalized expression (in column 5), i.e. the ratio of the read count per tag to the number of mappings on the reference genome.

 {: .hands_on}
 ## Get data

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new history for this tutorial
-> 2. Import the files from [Zenodo]() or from the shared data library
+> 2. Import the files from [Zenodo](https://zenodo.org/record/2172221/files/GSM769512.bam)
 >
 >    ```
 >    https://zenodo.org/record/2172221/files/GSM769512.bam